 Know the true personality of any neighborhood... before your company invests in a location, places executives in corporate housing, or spends money on direct marketing.
 Location, Inc. provides exclusive, custom developed descriptions of the lifestyles, character, and living conditions of every neighborhood, accessible by street address.

-Built by a Ph.D. geographer and specialist in American demographic analysis, these data provide insights normally only discernable after locating your firm in the neighborhood or personally living in the neighborhood.
+Built by a Ph.D. geographer and specialist in American demographic analysis, these data provide insights normally only discernible after locating your firm in the neighborhood or personally living in the neighborhood.
 With these data, corporate decision-makers will know ahead of time without risk of buying or renting or spending marketing dollars if the neighborhood fits corporate needs or targets.

-National coverage.
+Access: National coverage.
 Accessible by address direct server-to-server, or available in shape file format from behind your firewall.

 Proprietary Data Points

 A rating of Lifestyle Characteristics and Market Segmentation derived from multi-metric proprietary models of lifestyle characteristics, by neighborhood nationwide.
 Each neighborhood in America has a comparable score 1-100 for each of the descriptors below.

 Hip and trendy (like Greenwich Village or Harvard Square)